metacpan/metacpan-cpan-extracted/distros/X/XML-Catalogs-HTML/README.txt

 This module requires these other modules and libraries:

     ExtUtils::MakeMaker      (For installation only)
+    File::ShareDir::Install  (For installation only)
     Test::More               (For testing only)
     parent
     strict
     XML::Catalogs